Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Discussion and Analysis

 \subsection{Performance across diverse forests}

 Our instance segmentation results demonstrate the model's strong capability to detect tree instances across diverse forest environments.
 In structured forest areas like CULS, NIBIO, and SCION, performance is high, with many test scenes yielding zero false positives and precision reaching 100\%.
 In more heterogeneous and challenging domains such as RMIT and TU WIEN, precision remains acceptable ($>$ 75\%), indicating the model's conservative nature, rarely over-segmenting tree instances.
 However, these regions also exhibit significantly lower recall due to misdetections.

-We attribute this to structural variability, lower point density, or sensor differences, which may cause trees to appear less distinct or consistent.
-This highlights a trade-off between avoiding false detections and ensuring all trees are correctly identified, suggesting room for further improvement in enhancing recall.
+We attribute this to structural variability and lower point density, which jointly affect the offset prediction and clustering stages in the PointGroup framework.
+Structural variability influences instance segmentation by reducing the geometric separability between neighboring trees.
+In more complex forests, irregular crown shapes introduce ambiguous local geometry, making it difficult for the model to learn consistent point-wise offsets.
+As a result, points from adjacent trees may be shifted toward similar regions in the offset space.

+During the BFS clustering stage, which relies on a fixed distance threshold, these ambiguities lead to incorrect connectivity between neighboring trees.
+In particular, the fixed threshold may connect points belonging to different trees instead of separating them into distinct instances.
+This results in multiple trees being merged into a single predicted instance (under segmentation).
+This behavior is consistent with our observations, where the number of predicted instances is lower than the ground truth, leading to a high number of FN.

+Point density further amplifies this issue.
+RMIT and TUWIEN have the lowest point densities, with approximately 498 and 1,717 points/$m^2$, respectively, whereas sites such as NIBIO reach around 9,500 points/$m^2$.
+This sparse sampling weakens local geometric cues and reduces the effective separation between neighboring trees after offset shifting, increasing the likelihood of incorrect connections during clustering.
+As a result, structurally complex forests combined with low point density leads to increased instance merging and higher FN rates.
+These findings are consistent with observations reported by \cite{XIANG2024114078}, who also showed that forests with complex crowns increase ambiguity and segmentation difficulty.

+This highlights a trade-off inherent to offset based clustering approaches, where inaccuracies in offset prediction combined with a fixed BFS radius can lead to missed instances, suggesting the need for more adaptive grouping strategies to improve recall.